darshh009/Zidio-Development-Data-Science/README.md

 - Visualized the model’s performance and accuracy through various plots to assess effectiveness.

 ## Results
 The model achieved a notable accuracy in classifying emotions from speech data.
-Detailed results, including accuracy metrics and visualizations, can be found in the `results` folder.

 ## Contributing
 Contributions are welcome!
 Please submit a pull request or open an issue to discuss changes.